lazyduck037/Stories/README.md

 # Stories
-Template use Architecture Components - MVVM - LiveData - Room - Retrofit
+- Template use Architecture Component - MVVM - LiveData - Room - Retrofit - NavigationUI.
+Version Kotlin.
+- Update for Android Studio 3.2
+- Update for AndroidX (jetpack)
+- The project based on GithubBrowserSample.
+PS: can't use Dagger 2 version 2.17